How to Transform Your Rut into a Runway

 I never knew the horror he witnessed during those 330 days and nights.

-But, he told me he quoted Psalm 23 all through that long campaign.
+But, he told me he quoted Psalm 23 throughout that long campaign.

 He found a lagoon and the right path every scary day in the word of God.